Ft. Lauderdale Hit and Run Crash Resulted in Bicyclist's Death

 Leaving the scene of an accident is a felony and a serious offense.
 If convicted, the driver loses his license for at least 3 years and may be imprisoned for a mandatory minimum of 4 years.Let Us Help if You Have Been Injured in a Bicycle Accident

 If you or a family member has been injured in a bicycle accident or car accident or by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.